contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Debug Mode's colour scheme is now white-on-black, to match Harlowe's default colour scheme.
 You may use the new options panel (see below) to change it back to white.
  * Very long lines in "(source:)" listings in the Variables panel should no longer push the other columns far offscreen.
  * Debug Mode no longer automatically, immediately enables itself whenever the first error of your story appears.
 Instead, this functionality can be added using the new `(after-error:)` and `(debug:)` macros (see below).
+ * Data structure values more than 4 levels deep no longer get separate rows in Debug Mode's Variables panel.

 ##### Syntax Highlighter

  * The green line marking whitespace before hooks that's removed by changer attachment (added in 3.2.0) has been removed, due to the possibility of false positives when using non-changer variables in position (which is no longer an error, as mentioned above).
  * Code inside HTML comments is no longer highlighted.
+ * Strings that match the name of an existing passage (such as those given to `(display:)` or compared with `(history:)`) are now coloured differently and have an additional thin underline.
+Additionally, strings that match an existing passage tag now have a dotted underline.
  * Tooltips (if enabled) now dismiss themselves if you move the mouse cursor a bit.

 #### Additions